 Over the years, he published original research on aluminum encephalopathy, haemodialysis and peritoneal dialysis, low molecular weight heparin (his doctorate subject), erythropoietin and other topics.
 His clinical interests include the management of resistant hypertension, the cardiorenal syndrome, the preservation of renal function in diabetic and non-diabetic chronic renal failure, immunosuppression in glomerulonephritis (including lupus and vasculitis) as well as the management of patients under intensive care, amongst others.

 She was awarded a scholarship by the Government of Cyprus to study Medicine and graduated from The Medical Academy of Sofia with honours.
-She carried out her postgraduate studies in Medicine, in the UK, where prior to starting her training in Psychiatry, she obtained wide-ranging experience in General Medicine, in particular Neurology and was awarded membership of the Royal College of Physicians (MRCP).
+She carried out her postgraduate studies in Medicine, in the UK, where prior to starting her training in Psychiatry, she obtained wide-ranging experience in General Medicine, in particular Neurology and became a member of the Royal College of Physicians (MRCP).

-She worked as a University Hospital NHS Consultant in Adult Psychiatry in East London for 20years until 2010.
-She has particular interest and expertise in the management of Mood (Affective) Disorders (Depression and Bipolar Disorder) and in Psychopharmacology.
+She worked as a University Hospital NHS Consultant in Adult Psychiatry in East London for 20 years until 2010.
+She has particular clinical and research interest and expertise in the management of Mood (Affective) Disorders (Depression and Bipolar Disorder) and in Psychopharmacology.

-She has been a psychiatric advisor to the World Association of Family Practitioners (WONCA) Working Group on mental health and has contributed to the writing of the Transcultural Guidelines in the Treatment of Depression and the Companion to Psychiatry for Family Medicine(ed by G Ivbijaro).
+She also has an interest in the interface between primary and secondary care and has been a psychiatric advisor to the World Association of Family Practitioners (WONCA) Working Group on mental health and has contributed to the writing of the Transcultural Guidelines in the Treatment of Depression and the Companion to Psychiatry for Family Medicine.

 She has a particular interest in ethnic minorities and has been actively involved with the Somali community, helping with provision of mental health services both in the UK and Somalia.